“Agnes Scott is a college you have to see to believe,” according to Colleges That Change Lives. And who are we to argue?

-Diversity: Agnes Scott is an intentionally diverse campus.
-More than 40% of Agnes Scott students are students of color, and 12% are international.
+Diversity: Agnes Scott is an intentionally diverse campus; 58% of Agnes Scott students are students of color, and 12% are international.

-First-year travel: 100% of Agnes Scott students participate in a faculty-led first-year travel experience.
+First-year travel: Nearly 100% of Agnes Scott students participate in a faculty-led first-year travel experience.

 Study abroad: Agnes Scott has partnerships with 123 universities in 35 countries.
 All Scotties are encouraged to explore the world around them.

-Internships: About 60% of Agnes Scott students gain experience through internships.
+Internships: Nearly 70% of Agnes Scott students gain experience through internships.